Different uses of Java

 When it comes to mobile phones, Android, which is based on Java, is the most popular.

-When it comes to mobile app development, almost every popular software is using Java technologies, Whether it’s productivity applications or payment applications or travel applications or banking apps has an Android version.
-There’s also the gaming world, which includes anything from adventure video games to board game adaptations.
+When it comes to mobile app development, almost every popular software is using Java technologies.
+Whether it’s productivity applications, payment applications, travel applications, or banking apps, they have an Android version.
+The gaming world covers a wide range of games from adventure video games to board game adaptations.

 1.2 POS Systems

 Although Google has begun to use Kotlin as the primary language for Android, Java is still widely used.
-Java as a programming language is ideal for developing applications for retail POS terminals.
+Java is ideal for developing applications for retail POS terminals.
 Android is the most common operating system for terminals.
-Java is one of the most popular programming languages for this platform.
-It’s also simple to upscale the terminal system owing to its phenomenon of operating – Write Once, Run Anywhere.
-Java Developers can write the java code just once and can run it on multiple systems.
+Java stands out as the most popular programming language for this platform.
+It’s also simple to scale up the terminal system owing to its phenomenon of operating – Write Once, Run Anywhere.
+Java developers can write the Java code just once and can run it on multiple systems.

 1.3 Web-Based Applications

-Java programming language is capable of building all types of web-based applications with multi functionalities.
-It is because of the variety of java features its libraries hold and are capable of offering.
-The multi variance of java includes frameworks such as Servlets, struts, JSP (Java Server Pages) and JSF (Java Server Faces), Spring, Hibernate, and web-servers such as Apache Tomcat, Apache HTTP web-server, Resin, Adobe JRun, and others.
-These Java-based functions facilitate the creation of web applications in Java.
+Java programming language is capable of building all types of web-based applications with multiple functionalities.
+It is because of the variety of features that Java offers through its libraries.
+The multi variance of Java includes frameworks such as Servlets, struts, JSP (Java Server Pages) and JSF (Java Server Faces), Spring, and Hibernate, along with web servers- such as Apache Tomcat, Apache HTTP web-server, Resin, Adobe JRun, and others.
+These tools support Java-based web application development.

 Java Frameworks